-Figure 8 Radioluminescence of BaHfO3:Ce samplesPossible novel modes of operation Ce4+/Ce3+ scintillator.
+Figure 8 Possible novel modes of operation Ce4+/Ce3+ scintillator.
 The Ce4+ captures the electron into the 5d level of Ce3+.
 Then Ce3+ captures a hole to return to the original state (not shown).
 The scintillation can be further enhanced by using a laser to excite Ce3+ into the excited state again and observe the emission, which produces optical gain.